ricksdomein/chadmenu/README.md

-# mouseless-menu
+# Mousepoison menu

-mouseless-menu is a suckless dmenu fork with its main goal being getting ride of the mouse.
+Mousepoison menu is a suckless dmenu fork with its main goal being getting ride of the mouse.